6th Kentucky Volunteer Infantry U.S.

 PAGE 17

-on a large open place[,] it was foggy the whole night and rained very hard, about 2 o’clock in the morning we marched off again and the majority still had no coffee cooked and must leave without something warm to eat or drink, we marched through the little city of Franklin and we made 26 miles the same day in terrible dust, and we camped 2 miles from Bowling Green by a large ravine which was from 150 to 200 feet deep and a large stream of spring water flowed underneath Where we had to haul it up from there with great difficulty the 14th Sept.
-We marched until at the city Bowling Green, when we camped there, we saw the places which were now washed out, however still recognizable where Buckner had camped with his army last year near Bowling Green we had miserable muddy pond water, that was as thick as Buttermilk, and horses and donkeys all drank out of there, in the evening we had an inspection, where then also the Sergt. and Corp. drew ball pullers and scrapers from there it was still 155 miles to Louisville and 70 miles to Nashville by railroad, we drew there rations for 10 days consisting of flour and salted pickle pork, barely drawn from the Commissary when the order came it must last 20 days, and the order was we should provide ourselves with food for 3 days, and so we baked the whole day and until 12 o’clock at night.
-The so called Slapjacks, consisting of flour water and salted fat from old bacon, and the total when complete was a fatty mixture still half dough the 15.
-September I was also in Bowling Green and got my blanket, which I had not had since the 7.
-Sept. and had had to make do without it, the 16 Sept.
-I was rather sick because I could hardly stand upright, it was a sort of Fever, and attributed much to the unhealthy cakes[,] in the evening supposed to have marched off, our regiment was all ready on the street ready to march and the wagons were loaded it gradually became night, and the regiment camped again.
+on a large open place.
+It was foggy the whole night and rained very hard.
+About 2 o’clock in the morning we marched off again and the majority still had had no coffee cooked and had to leave without something warm to eat or drink.
+We marched through the little city of Franklin and we made 26 miles the same day in terrible dust, and we camped 2 miles from Bowling Green by a large ravine. which was from 150 to 200 feet deep and a large stream of spring water flowed underneath.
+We had to haul the water up from there with great difficulty.
+Sept.
+14 we marched to the city of Bowling Green.
+When we camped there, we saw the places, which were now washed out but still recognizable, where Buckner had camped with his army last year near Bowling Green.
+We only had miserable, muddy pond water that was as thick as Buttermilk, and horses and donkeys all drank out of the ponds.
+In the evening we had an inspection, where also the Sgt. and Cpl. drew ball pullers and scrapers.
+From there it was still 155 miles to Louisville and 70 miles to Nashville by railroad.
+We drew rations for 10 days consisting of flour and salted pickle pork.
+It was barely drawn from the Commissary when the order came that it must last 20 days, and the order was issued that we should provide ourselves with food for 3 days, and so we baked the whole day and until midnight.
+The so-called Slapjacks consisted of flour, water and salted fat from old bacon, and the total when complete was a fatty mixture still half dough.
+September 15 I was also in Bowling Green and got my blanket, which I had not had since the 7.
+Sept. and had had to make do without it.
+Sept.
+16 I was rather sick and I could hardly stand upright.
+I had a sort of Fever and attributed much of it to the unhealthy cakes.
+In the evening we were supposed to march off.
+Our regiment was on the road ready to march and the wagons were loaded.
+It gradually became night and the regiment camped again.

 PAGE 18

-the 17.
-Sept. we marched off.
-I had my things brought on the wagon and stayed with the same because I still felt weak and miserable, I spent the last night sleepless, things did no go very fast, we crossed the Barren River by B[owling] Green, the day went slowly or so to say not at all until toward evening then it went in a hurry until 4 o’clock in the morning the wagons were driven the whole night through and we marched beside them, because riding in one hurts more than if one does not ride. it rained tremendously, and we were soaked to the skin and my shoes were quite loose, and I really ran in the muck which ran into my shoes, we had put behind us 20 miles the same night, already for 2 days we received nothing warm to eat, i.e. we had no coffee to cook, I returned again to the regiment the next day and 18.
-Sept. we marched off on a side road through the bush to Glasgow Ky. however, the Rebels had already been driven away by our cavalry, and we headed then in another direction, it was about midnight before we camped because the whole army came together by a little country town named Prewitt Town, and the road was obstructed everywhere with wagons, cannon and armed forces everyone was impatient on account of this long standing around, and marching forward little by little, and then stopping again in the morning 4 o’clock the 19.
-Sept. we had Inspection, without having cooked our breakfast it was whether all rifles were clean and unloaded very early at daybreak the whole army marched off.
-The Hecker Regiment was the only one that still had music, we marched about 6 miles, we camped, however the whole brigade had to go out on picket right away.
-We had no blankets however,
+On Sept.
+17, we marched off.
+I had my things brought on the wagon and stayed with it because I still felt weak and miserable, I spent the last night sleepless.
+Things did no go very fast.
+We crossed the Barren River by B[owling] Green; the day went slowly or so to say not at all until toward evening, then it went in a hurry until 4 o’clock in the morning.
+The wagons were driven the whole night through and we marched beside them, because riding in one hurts more than if one does not ride.
+It rained tremendously; we were soaked to the skin and my shoes were quite loose.
+I ran in the muck, which ran into my shoes; We put behind us 20 miles that night.
+We received nothing warm to eat for 2 days, i.e. we had no coffee to cook.
+I returned to the regiment the next day and on Sept.
+18 we marched off on a side road through the bush to Glasgow Ky., however, the Rebels had already been driven away by our cavalry, and we then headed in another direction.
+It was about midnight before we camped because the whole army came together by a little country town named Prewitt Town.
+The road was obstructed everywhere with wagons, cannon and military forces.
+Everyone was impatient on account of this long period of standing around, and marching forward little by little, and then stopping again.
+At 4 o’clock in the morning on Sept.
+19 we had an inspection, without having cooked our breakfast.
+It concerned whether all rifles were clean and unloaded.
+The whole army marched off very early at daybreak.
+The Hecker Regiment [24th Ill.] was the only one that still had a music band..
+We marched about 6 miles, then we camped; however, the whole brigade had to go out on picket right away.
+We had no blankets, however.

 PAGE 19

-a barn was near and we got hay and straw for cover, it was rather cool and in the morning at daybreak we made a fire and burned the entire fence located by us, We had not had any coffee for 3 days, corn, apples and gruel was our food the 20. in the evening 2 wagons came and brought us foodstuffs and a ration of fresh meat.
-We cooked ourselves meat soup, we drew flour for 2 days, which we all had to bake the same night, the bakers went the whole night through, next morning were supposed to be attacked, but the enemy had gone away, in the evening about 7 o’clock marching orders came and the whole army moved forward, it went good as long as we marched on the street, but over half the way we had a wretched miserable forest road, where it was pitch black, and a good many accidentally ran against a tree truck, and fell to the ground, around 3 o’clock in the morning we camped near the Green River all with the greatest effort, in the morning the 22nd Sept. we cooked our coffee we camped on an open place, Where the sun was very oppressive, we then moved a half mile from there into the woods, barely reached there and stacked the rifles and we had to go back, and were back there again for barely a quarter of an hour and had to return there and had hardly a short half an hour’s rest and the general march blew again, we already had meat on the fire which was left over from the previous day and we succeeded in cooking it, and slurped it down in a hurry
+A barn was nearby and we obtained hay and straw for cover.
+It was rather cool and in the morning at daybreak we made a fire and burned the entire fence located by us, We had not had any coffee for 3 days; corn, apples and gruel was our only food.
+The 20th, in the evening, 2 wagons arrived and brought us foodstuffs and a ration of fresh meat.
+We cooked ourselves meat soup.
+We drew flour for 2 days, which we all had to bake the same night; the bakers worked the whole night through.
+The next morning we were supposed to be attacked, but instead the enemy had departed.
+Marching orders arrived about 7 o’clock In the evening and the whole army moved forward.
+Things went well as long as we marched on the main road, but over half the way we had a wretched miserable forest road, where it was pitch black, and a good many men accidentally ran into tree trunks and fell to the ground stunned.
+Around 3 o’clock in the morning we camped near the Green River, all with the greatest effort.
+On the morning of Sept.
+22, we cooked our coffee while we camped in an open area.
+The sun was very oppressive.
+We then moved a half-mile from there into the woods, however, we had barely reached there and stacked our rifles when we had to go back to the first place.
+We were back there for barely a quarter of an hour when we had to return, and had hardly a short half an hour’s rest when general march blew again.
+We already had meat on the fire that was left over from the previous day and we succeeded in cooking it, and slurped it down in a hurry.

 PAGE 20

-The 23 Sept. early morning we waded through the Green River the water was rather cool and 1 1/2 feet deep at noon we made a 3/4 hour halt at the Bacon Creek and camped in the evening next to the Nolin River we had made a hard march of 25 miles, and it took our colonel an hour to get the regiment organized until he let us rest, night 12 o’clock we were already disturbed, we drew flour and baked again the same stuff as usual the 24th Sept. we made about 24 miles again, and camped in the evening about 8 miles from West Point the water from Murfreesboro to Louisville was mostly terrible filthy and stinky Pond Water, the 25th of Sept. we marched off and arrived around noon at West Point Ky Where we had a rather long stop, evening we camped at the Ohio River, 1 mile from W, Point, and drew there again since a long time the well known Crackers and Ham, which appeared to us as a delicacy after the awful Slapjacks, night 2 o’clock came the order to march off in fact to Louisville, where it went easier although many still had not had their breakfast, several miles before Louisville our Colonel W[hitaker] behaved barbaric, because he hit some with his saber, and threatened to shoot, because soldiers who were sore and worn down were not quick enough to keep up[,] the left wing was in front and our Comp. the right took its proper position again just at the edge of Louisville.
-The 26th Sept. near noon we reached Louisville and camped by the Ohio Fall [Falls of the Ohio], behind the Elm Tree Garden.
-I washed myself and my clothes and received a pass to go home, next morning I went down into the camp again, afterwards I put clean clothes on
+Sept.
+23, early in the morning, we waded through the Green River.
+The water was rather cool and 1 1/2 feet deep.
+At noon we made a 3/4 hour halt at the Bacon Creek and camped in the evening next to the Nolin River.
+We had made a hard march of 25 miles, and it took our colonel an hour to get the regiment organized before he let us rest.
+At midnight we were awakened.
+We drew flour and baked the same stuff as usual.
+Sept.
+24 we marched about 24 miles again and camped in the evening about 8 miles from West Point.
+The water found between Murfreesboro and Louisville was mostly terrible, filthy, and stinky Pond Water.
+Sept.
+25 we marched off and arrived around noon at West Point Ky,. where we had a rather long stop.
+In the evening we camped at the Ohio River, 1 mile from W[est] Point, and drew for the first time in a long time the familiar Crackers and Ham, which appeared to us as a delicacy after the awful Slapjacks.
+At 2 o’clock in the morning the order to march off to Louisville came.
+It went easier although many still had not had their breakfast.
+Several miles from Louisville our Colonel W[hitaker] behaved barbarically.
+He hit some men with his saber and threatened to shoot them because they were sore and worn down and were not moving fast enough to keep up.
+The left wing was in front and our Company, the right, took its proper position again just at the edge of Louisville.
+Sept.
+26, near noon, we reached Louisville and camped by the Ohio Fall [Falls of the Ohio], behind Elm Tree Garden.
+I washed myself and my clothes and received a pass to go home.
+The next morning I went down into the camp again, and afterwards I put on clean clothes

 PAGE 21